tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 ## Specifying PQC Signature Algorithms
 - IKEv2 can use arbitrary signature algorithms as described in {{!RFC7427}}, where the "Digital Signature" authentication method supersedes previously defined signature authentication methods.
 Any PQC digital signature algorithm can be incorporated using the "Signature Algorithm" field in authentication payloads, as defined in {{RFC7427}}.
-- AlgorithmIdentifier ASN.1 objects will be used to uniquely identify PQC signature algorithm scheme and the parameter set associated with it.
+- DER encoded AlgorithmIdentifier ASN.1 objects will be used to uniquely identify PQC signature algorithm scheme and the parameter set associated with it.

 ## Signature Generation and Verification {#sig}